How to Reduce Eye Bags Naturally: Home Remedies That Work in 2026

 Carrier Oils – Nourishing Botanicals

-Grapeseed oil under the eyes, avocado, and tamanu oil for dark circles provide omega fatty acids that nourish delicate eye skin.
+Grapeseed oil, avocado, and tamanu oil for dark circles provide omega fatty acids that nourish delicate eye skin.
 These lightweight carriers address sleep-deprived eye bags and hormonal eye swelling.
 Tamanu specifically reduces undereye discoloration.

 Effective Eye Products to Try